precice/config-graph/docs/Edges.md

 ## Mapping - mesh

-This edge connects a mapping and the to-mesh of it.
+This edge connects a mapping and the from-mesh of it.

 - `type`: MAPPING__FROM_MESH
 - `from`: Mapping